Article

 Tactics that increase Google AI Overview citations can decrease ChatGPT and Perplexity citations — and vice versa.
 Navigating these conflicts requires platform-aware content architecture.

-Google AI Overviews reward traditional authority signals — backlinks, Domain Authority, E-E-A-T — that have near-zero correlation with ChatGPT citation.
+Google AI Overviews reward traditional ranking and E-E-A-T signals more than ChatGPT does.
 Perplexity favors niche topical depth from moderate-authority domains, a signal pattern that neither Google AI Overviews nor ChatGPT share.
 Optimizing aggressively for one platform's preferences can create content that underperforms on others.

 Three strategies address this conflict.

 Strategy 1: Platform-specific landing variants.
 Create separate pages optimized for different AI citation surfaces.
-A FAQ-rich, schema-heavy page targets Google AI Overviews.
-A narrative, entity-dense, brand-authority page targets ChatGPT.
+A FAQ-format, freshness-heavy informational page targets Google AI Overviews.
+A narrative, entity-dense, declarative-prose page targets ChatGPT.
 A topically focused, comparison-table-heavy page targets Perplexity.
-Internal linking connects the variants for users who arrive from different surfaces.
+Internal linking connects the variants.

 Strategy 2: Layered content architecture.
-Build a single comprehensive page that includes both FAQ schema sections and narrative authority sections.
-Google's AI extracts from the FAQ markup.
-ChatGPT's model extracts from the narrative sections.
-This approach reduces content duplication but requires careful structural separation — FAQ sections should be distinct from narrative sections, not mixed together.
+Build a single comprehensive page that includes both FAQ-format sections and declarative narrative sections.
+Google's AI extracts well from the Q&A structure; ChatGPT's model extracts from the narrative prose.
+This reduces content duplication but requires careful structural separation — keep the two formats in distinct sections, not mixed together.

 Strategy 3: Prioritize by traffic share.
 Google AI Overviews account for 21.5% of AI search traffic.
 ChatGPT accounts for 68%.
 Perplexity accounts for 6.2%.
 If you must choose, optimize for the platform that drives the most relevant traffic for your business.
 Most B2C brands should prioritize AI Overviews (because Google organic is still their largest channel).
 Most B2B and tech-forward brands should prioritize ChatGPT and Perplexity.